FOLLOWING THE FINKE RIVER

 Cycling in sand is excellent physical and mental preparation for Antarctica.
 Negotiating soft, unstable surfaces requires immense core strength and concentration.
 Different techniques are used compared with cycling on regular paved and gravel surfaces.

-There will be opportunities to include indigenous stories, culture, artwork and present day issues into the story and relate to students around the world.
+There will be opportunities to relate to students around the world.